Jessie Ware’s ‘Table Manners’ wins Best Podcast at the BandLab NME Awards 2022

 The BandLab NME Awards 2022 returns to the O2 Academy Brixton and is co-hosted by Daisy May Cooper and Lady Leshurr.

-The ongoing ceremony, which celebrates the most brilliant people in music and pop culture right, saw performances from Sam Fender, Griff and Sigrid and more.
-Meanwhile, Bring Me The Horizon will close out the show with a five-song set.
+The ongoing ceremony, which celebrates the most brilliant people in music and pop culture right, saw performances from Sam Fender, Griff, Sigrid, Bring Me The Horizon and more.

 Check back for the latest news, interviews, winners and more from the BandLab NME Awards 2022.